-6.1 It is the intention of this proposal to closely mimic the previously approved scheme (N6/2014/2504/FP) with few minor variations, which is to exclude the land of 52 Bridge Road.
+6.1 It is the intention of this proposal to closely mimic the previously approved scheme (N6/2014/2504/FP) with a few minor variations, which is firstly, to exclude the land of 52 Bridge Road.
 The omission of 52's land, on the face of it, sounds quite a dramatic change but, in reality, 52 Bridge Road's curtilage is severely restricted by the Root Protection Areas (RPA's) of the TPO trees on the eastern boundary and, therefore, the land could only previously contribute by providing access.
 54 Bridge Road provided the majority of the developable land and amenity for the proposed houses.
 Thus, it is now considered that by creating access through 54 Bridge Road it is possible to recreate a variation of the approved scheme without the need to include 52 Bridge Road.
 The updated scheme retains equally green vistas from the public footpath as the approved scheme.
+The second change is to reduce the amount of development proposed.
+The original scheme APPROVED 2 x 3-Bedroom dwellings, this proposal is for 1 x 4-bed dwellings.

-Extract of Proposed Site Plan With Outline of Extant Permission
+Extract of Proposed Site Plan

-7.0 REDUCTION IN THE SIZE OF DWELLINGS
+7.0 REDUCTION IN THE SIZE OF DWELLING

 7.1 Application No N6/2014/2504/FP approved a pair of three-bedroom, semi-detached, dwellings, which were positioned just straddling the boundary with 52 Bridge Road.
-This proposal is for a smaller pair of two-bedroom, semi-detached, dwellings located inside the boundary of 54 Bridge Road.
+This proposal is for a smaller single four-bedroom, detached dwelling located inside the boundary of 54 Bridge Road.
 The proposed site plan above designates the outline (in dashed blue) of the approved houses from the previous approval.
-The revised house design and layout ensures that the proposed houses to sit comfortably within the revised red line.
+The revised house design and layout ensures that the proposed house sits comfortably within the revised red line.
 The location of the front, rear and western flank walls are identical to that of the previous approval, retaining a similar if not identical relationship of built form to the adjacent boundaries.
 The eastern flank wall, however, has moved by over two metres to create a metre gap to the eastern boundary fence with 52 Bridge Road.
-To achieve this, the two, two bedroom houses have been reduced in overall floor area and width.
+To achieve this, the proposed dwelling has been reduced in overall floor area and width.

-Extract Of Proposed Site Plan Showing Reduction in Width Of Proposed Dwellings
+Extract Of Proposed Site Plan Showing Reduction in Width Of Proposed Dwelling